 5. Number is Locked

-This is easily and quickly done, but if you neglect this step, they will reject it.
+Either way – pay the $3 or do it yourself – unlocking your Google Voice number is easily and quickly done, but if you neglect this step, your losing carrier will reject your request to port.

-6. Inactive Account or Not in Good Standing
+6. Inactive Account or Account Not in Good Standing

 Has it been awhile since you used the number you are attempting to port?
 Have you missed a payment or two?
-If so, then there’s a chance your provider has labeled your account “inactive”, or deleted it entirely, in which case the number cannot be ported.
+If so, then there’s a chance your provider has labeled your account “inactive” or deleted it entirely, in which case the number cannot be ported.
+It can be surprisingly easy for this to happen.
+Maybe you paid your bill but accidentally put the wrong account number on it.
+Mixups like that happen all the time.

 Unpaid balances have the potential to disallow your port.
 Also, prepaid wireless numbers (some of the toughest to port) that have no available credit cannot be ported.
 You must add credit to a prepaid account before a port will be permitted.